 Recommendations from internal and external reviews are acted upon and incorporated into the management process when appropriate.
 A recent example is the steps taken to date by DFO responding to the 2002 Review of the Fraser River sockeye fishery.
-These steps include a report documenting DFO's response to each recommendation in the 2002 Post-Season review.32
+These steps include a

 DFO has a series of annual advisory meetings with stakeholder representative groups (See Indicator 3.3.1) that facilitate incorporation of stakeholder recommendations.
-In commercial fishery advisory meetings, Licence Area breakout sessions are held in which issues are tabled and recommendations prepared and submitted for incorporation into the annual IFMP33.
+In commercial fishery advisory meetings, Licence Area breakout sessions are held in which issues are tabled and recommendations prepared and submitted for incorporation into the annual IFMP32.
 Similar advisory processes are conducted with other stakeholder groups.